-The statement has been prepared primarily to address the circumstances where a proposal for a VA is made by the directors of a company or by an individual debtor, but it should also be applied as appropriate where the proposal is made by an administrator or liquidator.
+1.4 The statement has been prepared primarily to address the circumstances where a proposal for a CVA is made by the directors of a company but it should also be applied as appropriate where the proposal is made by an administrator or liquidator.

 1.5 In many cases the member's role will change during the conduct of the case, for example from adviser to nominee to supervisor.
-These roles will involve different responsibilities: for example, when acting as adviser the member's role will be to consider the best course of action for the company/debtor in the light of their particular circumstances; when he becomes nominee his duty will be to the creditors and the court; and when acting as supervisor his responsibilities will be governed by the terms of the arrangement.
+These roles will involve different responsibilities: for example, when acting as advisor the member's role will be to consider the best course of action for the company in the light of its particular circumstances; when he becomes nominee his duty will be to the creditors and the court; and when acting as supervisor his responsibilities will be governed by the terms of the arrangement.
 The member should be mindful of possible conflicts of duty arising from these changes of role.
 He should ensure that his case records distinguish between these functions and that his remuneration in respect of each function is separately identified.